QEP Full Rules and Regulations

 To be eligible to apply for a QEP Certificate, the candidate:

-1. must earn a living as a maker of still images, either photochemical or digital.
+1. Must earn a living as a maker of still images, either photochemical or digital.
 The QEP Certificates are only available to those who are authors of the original images and they are not intended for photographic laboratory technicians or support staff.

-3. may be self-employed or an employee.
+3. May be self-employed or an employee.

-7. must accept the FEP European Code of Professional Conduct.
+5. Must accept the FEP European Code of Professional Conduct.

 FEP Code of conduct